 What’s The Timeline For Season 5?

 The exact timeline for season 5 has not been revealed yet.
-Season 4 ends in 1990.
+Season 4 ended in 1990.
 With Elizabeth playing the Princess of Wales for seasons 5 and 6, that would most likely mean season 5 would end before Diana’s tragic death in August 1997.

 The early 1990s were an incredibly tumultuous time for the royals.
 Princess Diana and Prince Charles separated and eventually divorced, Prince Andrew and Sarah Ferguson divorced, Princess Anne divorced Mark Phillips, and Windsor Castle was badly damaged by fire.
 Queen Elizabeth II notably called the year 1992 an “annus horribilis,” which is the Latin term for “horrible year.”